 The stratosphere is mainly heated by absorption of solar radiation, where as the troposphere is warmed from below by conduction and convection, see our article on air temperature.

 Starts at the stratopause at some 50 km above the surface and is about 90 km thick (295000 ft).
 The top of this layer (mesopause) has a temperature of some -90 °C. The pressure averages around 1 hPa and almost nil near the mesopause.

 At this point the homosphere (troposphere, stratosphere and mesosphere) ends at about 80 km from the surface, gas molecules are here bombarded by X-rays from the sun and subsequently form the ionosphere.
 This process creates oxygen and nitrogen atoms with a positive charge capable of reflection short wave radio waves from radio stations on our planet.
 Sometimes so intense that even VHF radio waves are being reflected and dramatically increasing range.
 See below.

 Temperatures are high due to the very amount of high ultraviolet radiation from the sun.
 When solar activity is low the thermosphere cools and contracts thus following the sunspot cycle rather closely.

-Not really a later of chemical particles, but radiation from the sun creates layers of ionized (electrically charged) atoms and molecules surrounding the planet varying at an altitude from 60 to 600 km.
+This is not really a layer of chemical particles, but radiation from the sun creates layers of ionized (electrically charged) atoms and molecules surrounding the planet varying at an altitude from 60 to 600 km.
 The level and depth of ionization on a certain location depends on the time of day and the amount of radiation from the sun which varies with an average of 11 years in so called sunspot cycles.

 There are four recognized ionospheric layers: D, E (Kennelly-Heaviside), F1 and F2 (Appleton).
 Each at a different altitude and occurring at different times during the day.
 At night the D and E layers dissolve and the F1 and F2 layers combine into one.

 You may notice this effect on the AM broadcast band (530 - 1700 kHz, exact frequency depends on your ITU region) where more stations can be heard during sunset/nighttime when the D/E layer fades away and radio signals will be reflected by the remaining combined higher F layers.